TL;DR

 A silent health emergency is unfolding across the United Kingdom.
 New analysis of data from leading UK health bodies reveals a startling picture: more than a quarter of the British population is now living with chronic circadian rhythm disruption.
 This isn't just about feeling tired; it's a fundamental breakdown of our body's internal clock, a master system that governs everything from our mood and metabolism to our cellular repair processes.

 The consequences are profound and costly.
 The cumulative lifetime burden of this disruption—factoring in healthcare for resulting conditions like type 2 diabetes, long-term mental health support, and lost economic productivity—is estimated to exceed a staggering £3.7 million per individual case over a lifetime.
-This hidden crisis is quietly accelerating aging, straining our NHS, and undermining our national performance.
+This hidden crisis is quietly accelerating ageing, straining our NHS, and undermining our national performance.

 But there is a pathway to regaining control.
 Private Medical Insurance (PMI) offers a crucial advantage: rapid access to the specialised diagnostics and personalised treatments needed to identify and address the acute conditions arising from this disruption.
 It provides a way to shield your long-term health and future-proof your well-being.